 Why Agencies Should Include Monitoring in Contracts

 Most web agencies offer maintenance plans, but the deliverables often stop at WordPress updates and minor bug fixes.
-When a client asks "What exactly am I paying for each month?", vague answers erode confidence.
+When a client asks "What exactly am I paying for each month?", vague answers erode confidence and set the stage for cancellation.

 1. Detect outages before clients do